Group Size: Maximum 24 passengers

 Day 2 - Gariep (Orange) River

-Namaqualand presents you with your first experience of the Desert vistas that will accompany you in the days ahead.
+Namaqualand presents you with your first experience of the Desert vistas that will accompany us in the days ahead.
 Continue your journey north and after a short stop for supplies in Springbok, travel to your camp on the banks of the Orange River.
 If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
-Crossing the border this afternoon you enter Namibia and settle in on the banks of the Gariep River.
+No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
 (BLD)

 Day 3 - Fish River Canyon

-While the Orange River was named after the Dutch royal House, in recent times it has been referred to by its original name of Gariep, which simply means “river” in the indigenous KhoeKhoe language.
-Beginning its journey in the mountains of Lesotho the Orange River is the longest river in South Africa and offers a unique contrast to the desert landscapes along its banks.
-The best way to experience the river is by getting out on the water and this morning you will have the opportunity to join an optional canoe trip (at own expense) on the river.
-Venturing north into the desert, visit the Fish River Canyon in the afternoon.
-Overnight at the hot springs of Ais-Ais and this evening you will indulge in a hot water swim under the desert skies.
+While the Orange River was named after the Dutch Royal House, in recent times it has been referred to by its original name of Gariep, which simply means “river” in the indigenous KhoeKhoe language.
+Beginning its journey in the mountains of Lesotho, the Orange River is the longest river in South Africa and offers a unique contrast to the desert landscapes along its banks.
+The best way to experience the river is by getting out on the water and this morning you have the opportunity to join an optional canoe trip on the river.
+Around midday (after lunch) you depart the Orange River and head inland to your overnight stop.
+At Ai Ais, you will have the opportunity to enjoy the mineral and sulphur rich hot springs.
 (BLD)

 Optional Activity: Half day canoe trip.